 ChemistryCAN realise breakthrough innovation

-Chemicals have always been a catalyst – not only for chemical reaction, but for transformational change in society.
+Chemicals have always been a catalyst – not only for a chemical reaction but for transformational change in society.
 Think penicillin, potable drinking water through chlorine, packaging that extends food shelf life and countless other life-changing developments we now almost take for granted.
 So, what will it take to scale the next-generation of breakthroughs in chemistry – those that truly represent sustainable solutions on a global and transformational scale?

 Certain conditions are required to realise chemistry’s potential to support Europe becoming the global hub for implementing and scaling solutions to global challenges.
 Here we look closely at two ideas – carbon productivity and e-mobility.